 Samuel W. Logan, Christina M. Hospodar, Kathleen R. Bogart, Michele A. Catena, Heather A. Feldner, Jenna Fitzgerald, Sarah Schaffer, Bethany Sloane, Benjamin Phelps, Joshua Phelps and William D. Smart

-efforts, a community program known as Go Baby Go has emerged to advocate for and provide access to modified ride-on cars for children with disabilities.
-There are approximately 75 national and international chapters of Go Baby Go, with a total of about 5000 cars in the community worldwide based on chapter
+conjunction with research efforts, a community program known as Go Baby Go has emerged to advocate for and provide access to modified ride-on cars for children with disabilities.
+There are approximately 75 national and international chapters of Go Baby Go, with a total of about 5000 cars in the community

 Stefan Walzel, Jonathan Robertson and Christos Anagnostopoulos